nicktodd/nodejs-course/labs/typescript-essentials/README.md

 3. Create a file called `config-demo.ts` that includes:
    - Variables with explicit and implicit type assignments
    - A function with properly typed parameters and return value
-   - An object with a defined interface
+   - An object with a defined interface (ie. specific properties)
    - Usage of union types to allow null or undefined values
 4. Compile the project using the configuration
 5. Fix any strictness errors that appear